microbiome/db/index.markdown

 Welcome to the human gut microbiome database of the XXX project.

-For description of the data processing and availability, see the separate [data page](data/).
+For description of the data processing and availability, see the [data page](data/).